Aarzoo-Bansal/rag-customer-chatbot/README.md

 ### Streamlit App (app.py)

-The app wraps the LangGraph pipeline in a web interface with additional production-aware features:
+The app wraps the LangGraph pipeline in a web interface with production-aware patterns:

-**Spell Correction** — Uses `pyspellchecker` to fix typos before they hit the embedding model. "refund poolicy" becomes "refund policy" so FAISS retrieves the right chunks.
-Words containing numbers are skipped to preserve "40days", "2days", etc.

-**Query Rewriting** — For short, ambiguous follow-ups (< 8 words), the LLM rewrites them as standalone questions.
-Longer, self-contained questions skip this step to avoid the LLM rewrite introducing errors.
+**Error Handling** — Startup checks verify that both the FAISS index and Ollama connection are available.
+If either is missing, the app shows a user-friendly warning instead of crashing.
+Runtime errors during generation are also caught and displayed gracefully.

+**Query Rewriting** — When chat history exists, the LLM rewrites follow-up questions into standalone search queries before retrieval.
+If no history exists, the raw question is used directly to avoid unnecessary LLM calls.
+A fallback mechanism catches bad rewrites (empty, too long, or multi-line) and reverts to the original question.

+**Sliding Window History** — Chat history is capped at the last 10 turns (20 messages) to keep inference fast and prevent context window overflow.
+The full conversation remains visible in the UI — only the LLM-facing history is trimmed.

 **Cached Resources** — The embedding model, FAISS index, LLM connection, and graph are loaded once using `@st.cache_resource`.
 Streamlit reruns the entire script on every interaction, so caching prevents expensive reloads.